 One of the first things I learned about matrices is that the multiplication order is of paramount importance.
 So I decided to test it in SOLIDWORKS.

-I created a rotation matrix for a top view (-90 degrees around X) and one for a right view (90 degrees around Y).
+I created a rotation matrix for a top view (-90 degrees around X) and one for the right view (90 degrees around Y).

 Then I multiplied them: top.Multiply(right) and right.Multiply(top).
 The resulting matrix is not the same.

 Rotation for top view * rotation for right view

 I have also tested this within SOLIDWORKS with a point.
 Turns out the order is important after all.

 The multiplication order SOLIDWORKS uses is from left to right, just as you would read it: